intelops/external-docs/content/capten/1.0.0/3-setup/capten-ui/_index.en.md

 ![Capten-GrafanaLandingPage](./grafanalanding.png)

-With the help of dashboards,following operations could be performed
-- monitoring tha applications using logs
-- monitoring and collecting the metrics of each applications in the cluster like node usage,cpu usage,memory usage,cluster health, resource utilizations etc.
+Launching the grafana Web UI and access grafana dashboards Click on "Prometheus" Icon to launch grafana Web UI.
+Web UI will be launched with single sign-on and show grafana landing page, from there navigate to view dashboards

-One of the cluster-overview metrics dashboards is shown below
+One of the cluster-overview metrics dashboards is as shown below

 ![Capten-GrafanaDashboard](./grafanadashboard.png)

-\*\*Note:
-separate dashboards are present for each application for monitoring purpose

 ### DeRegistering the Controlplane cluster

-Click the remove button to deregister the controlPlane cluster.
+Navigate for Capten controlplane cluster, Click the remove button to deregister the controlPlane cluster, it will delete registration data from Intelops cluster, to delete cluster, Capten CLI will have to be used.

 ![DeRegistering-Control-Plane-Cluster](./deregister-modified.png)